braidn/Knowledge-Repo/RailsModels.md

 	* example might be `heard_through_x` and `heard_through_y`
 	* the `:serialize` method works here however becomes inefficient while using the find method
+* If you wanted to turn a model back into a hash:
+  * ex: `someModel.serializable_hash`

 ### Scopes